How and Why to Candle Eggs

 When we first started the process of hatching our own eggs I thought the idea of candling seemed really simple, how hard could it really be?
-But it turns out how to candle eggs can be a little more tricky than you would think.
+But it turns out how to candle chicken eggs can be a little more tricky than you might think.

 During the process of incubating eggs, there are a few different times that you want to candle your eggs to see what their development is.
 Why?
 Because you aren't going to continue to incubate eggs that are not developing.